ibrahimaitech/BMW-MD/README.md

 1, Star the repo up there then click Here To  [`FORK`](https://github.com/ibrahimaitech/BMW-MD/fork)

-2, TAP ON IBRAHIM TECH APP DOWN THERE
+2, TAP ON GET SESSIONS